2025 Schedule Nufarm Information Theatre

 Sponsored by Nufarm, the information theatre is located in Hall B at the World Trade Center Saskatoon at Prairieland.
 We work diligently throughout the year to compile a list of relevant topics presented by the best speakers in the industry.
-Please stay tuned in fall 2024 for the 2025 theatre schedule.
+Please watch our social media channels for all event announcements and updates.

 Day 1